rackerlabs/support-how-to/content/cloud-servers/rackspace-open-cloud-reference-architecture.md

 ### Reverse proxy cloud architecture

 This architecture uses cloud servers acting as reverse proxies for specialized workloads.
 This architecture could be used for caching, SSL termination, or other use cases.
-It also displays a use case for Cloud Networks, where you can create virtual private clouds for application servers, limiting their accessibility for better security.
+It also displays a use case for Cloud networks, where you can create virtual private clouds for application servers, limiting their accessibility for better security.

 <img src="{% asset_path cloud-servers/rackspace-open-cloud-reference-architecture/eight.png %}" alt="" />